openfoodfacts/.github/profile/README.md

 ### Main roles

-Since we are on GitHub, you can guess that OpenFoodFacts needs some contributions from developpers and designers (main projects are detailed in next section).
-But their is plenty of other way to contribute.
+Since we are on GitHub, you can guess that Open Food Facts needs some contributions from developers and designers (main projects are detailed in next section).
+But there are plenty of other ways to contribute.
 For example, you could:

 - Add and clean data: You have a product at home, take time to scan it to sse if the data are up to date.
 - Spread the word: Speak about the project around you to grow up the community.
 We have doments to help you.